 Commenting on the first-year information derived from the pilot registry, Dr Arbelo said: “Atrial fibrillation is a major cardiovascular challenge in modern society and its medical and socioeconomic impact is expected to rise over the coming years.
 The AFib Ablation Registry provides an exceptional insight into the impact which catheter ablation may have in the management of patients with this arrhythmia."

-Notes to editors 1.
-Arbelo E, Brugada J, Hindricks G, et al. ESC-EURObservational Research Programme: The Atrial Fibrillation Ablation Pilot Study, conducted by the European Heart Rhythm Association.
+1. Arbelo E, Brugada J, Hindricks G, et al. ESC-EURObservational Research Programme: The Atrial Fibrillation Ablation Pilot Study, conducted by the European Heart Rhythm Association.
 Europace 2012; 14: 1094-1103.